Code360In/katacoda-1/linuxTutorial/linux6/scenario6_1.md

-If you use Linux for any amount of time, you'll soon learn there are many different ways to do the same thing.
-This includes installing applications on a Linux machine via the command line.
-I have been a Linux user for roughly 25 years, and time and time again I find myself going back to the command line to install my apps.

 The most common method of installing apps from the command line is through software repositories (a place where software is stored) using what's called a package manager.
 All Linux apps are distributed as packages, which are nothing more than files associated with a package management system.
 Every Linux distribution comes with a package management system, but they are not all the same.

 ## What is a package management system?